luksgrin/ethglobal-taipei/README.md

 This hackathon project seeks to simplify Tornado Cash's setup so that it uses `Foundry` instead of the deprecated `Truffle` framework.

+> [!WARNING]
+> Given that this project depends of a contract instance implementing the MiMCSponge hash (which for the sake of optimization, was not written in Solidity and hence can't be verified), here we rely on the [onchain runtime bytecode](https://etherscan.io/address/0x83584f83f26af4edda9cbe8c730bc87c364b28fe#code) saved in `.json` file, parsed and deployed along with a manually-crafted initcode for the deployment to be successful.

 ## Setup

 Install the dependencies: